 The path runs past the ferry terminal and through flower-filled Laurel Point Park.
 On one side of you are boats gliding past and seaplanes above coming in to land and on the other are smart waterside apartments and hotels.
 About 15 minutes walk away is Fisherman’s Wharf, with rows of colourful floating homes mixed with food stalls, fishing boats and the occasional friendly seal.

 From Fisherman’s Wharf, take the watery route back to the inner harbour on board one of the Victoria Harbour Ferries.
-These bright green and white ferries might look a bit like toy boats but will whisk you back to the harbour in 10 minutes, complete with commentary from the captain (single fare C$6 adults or C$4 children).
-Back in the inner harbour, the water’s edge is lined with stalls selling crafts and food, buskers and street performers.
+These bright green and white ferries might look a bit like toy boats but will whisk you back to the harbour in 10 minutes, complete with commentary from the captain (single fare C$7 adults or C$5 children).
+Back in the inner harbour, the water’s edge is lined with stalls selling crafts and food, as well as buskers and street performers.

 Follow the path in the opposite direction, past the seaplane terminal and lines of yachts to Canoe Brewpub for dinner.
 This microbrewery and restaurant in a 100-year-old electric power-plant building has a big waterside patio perfect for sunny spring evenings.
 They brew their own lagers and ales, served alongside tasty food like burgers, steaks and local seafood.

 Grab a coffee in the harbour to start the day, but save your appetite for The Pedaler’s ‘Eat, Drink, Pedal’ cycle tour (11am–3pm, C$109 per person).
 They run a range of themed bike tours around Victoria to introduce visitors to their favourite local haunts.
 Eat, Drink, Pedal is all about the city’s culinary gems.
 But before you eat, the tour starts with an introduction to the city.